PhilomathJ/dotfiles_philomathj/PhilomathJ/README.md

-# This repo is for al dotfiles for PhilomathJ
+# This repo is for dotfiles for PhilomathJ